many floating clocks showing different times

 When should I check my blood sugar?

-• Your current diabetes medications (no medication, oral medication, insulin, and/or other injectable medications)
+• Your current diabetes medications

-• Your current level of control
+• Your current sugar level

-• Your risk for having a low blood sugar
+• Your risk for low blood sugar

 • Your personal goals